 Mainly because they’re much harder to see and because, often, you may think that you killed them all when, in reality, you just got rid of MOST.
 But remember, if you miss even one egg during treatment, you’ll probably have a flea infestation in 12-22 days when the egg hatches.

 The best thing you can do is treat the dog (i.e., kill fleas).
 Now, you must start with a flea comb and thoroughly comb your dog.
 Then, between strokes, wipe the comb or dip it into a flea treatment solution.
 Then, you will want to bathe your dog regularly with flea shampoo.

 The best idea…

 The good thing about flea allergies is that it doesn’t require expensive treatment.
-There is no surgery or major procedure required for your pet to get better.
+No surgery or significant procedure is necessary for your pet to get better.
 However, that doesn’t mean it’s not going to be pricey.
 You’ll have to visit the vet at least once.
 If there are secondary infections, you’ll return.
-Any other complications could bring you back to the vet and a single vet visit may cost you $100 or more.
+Any other complications could bring you back to the vet; a single vet visit may cost you $100 or more.

 This is why…

 We here at IndulgeYourPet are such big proponents of pet insurance.
-This way if your pet does develop an allergy or does need to receive continued treatment for his or her condition, some of the costs of these might be reduced depending on the insurance you have in place.
+If your pet develops an allergy or needs continued treatment for their condition, some of these costs might be reduced depending on the insurance you have in place.

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, be sure to check out our article: Best Pet Insurance Companies.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, check out our article: Best Pet Insurance Companies.